Homebodies : a novel

 Citations

-APA Citation, 7th Edition (style guide)
+APA Citation, 7th Edition (Style Guide)

 Denton-Hurst, T. (2023).
-Homebodies: a novel (First edition.).
+Homebodies: a novel.
+(First edition).
 Harper, an imprint of HarperCollins Publishers.

-MLA Citation, 9th Edition (style guide)Denton-Hurst, Tembe.
-Homebodies: A Novel First edition., Harper, an imprint of HarperCollins Publishers, 2023.
+MLA Citation, 9th Edition (Style Guide)Denton-Hurst, Tembe.
+Homebodies: A Novel.
+First edition, Harper, an imprint of HarperCollins Publishers, 2023.

-Note!
-Citations contain only title, author, edition, publisher, and year published.
+Note: Citations contain only title, author, edition, and publisher.
+Only UCL Harvard citations contain the year published.
 Citations should be used as a guideline and should be double checked for accuracy.
-Citation formats are based on standards as of August 2021.
+Citation formats are based on standards as of May 2025.

 Staff View